palomaresendiz/Workout-Timer/README.md

 ####

-A mobile application that takes in user input to customize the duration and repetition based on workout needs, built with Dart and Flutter.
+A mobile application that takes in user input to customize the timer duration and repetition based on workout needs, built with Dart and Flutter.

 ## Project Demo